 After Susie died in 2002, Kristin continued to participate in the Mercer Island, Wash., event, but longed for “Get Your Rear in Gear” to find its way to her home in Minneapolis.
 In 2005, the first official “Get Your Rear in Gear” event started with over 1,200 participants.
 The volume of participants broke the Minnesota record for a first-time 5k event.

 The Colon Cancer Coalition remains based in Minneapolis, Minn., we are dedicated to encouraging screening and raising awareness of colorectal cancer.
 Our signature Get Your Rear in Gear® and Tour de Tush® event series are volunteer-driven in communities throughout the United States.
-Each year we aim to grant over $1 million to local community programs that will raise screening rates, increase awareness, and educate the public about the signs and symptoms of this disease.
+Each year we grant over $1 million to local community programs that will raise screening rates, increase awareness, and educate the public about the signs and symptoms of this disease.

 As a member of the National Colorectal Cancer Roundtable (NCCRT), we are committed to raising screening rates to 80% to further halt this preventable cancer.
 Our community-based events put us in the unique position of being able to fund this goal at the community level and invest in programs that will drive home the importance of screening.
 Our success is evident in the screening programs we are able to build and support in areas across the country, but 1 in 3 adults over 50 are still not up-to-date on their colon cancer screening.